Ken Annakin: Producer

 Annakin directed the big-scale war film Battle of the Bulge the same year for producer Philip Yordan and Cinerama.
-He also started writing a follow up to Flying Machine called Monte Carlo or Bust.
+He also started writing a follow-up to Flying Machine called Monte Carlo or Bust.

-Annakin planned to make epics about the Spanish Armada, Cortez and the Indian Mutiny, and a film about martians.
+Annakin planned to make epics about the Spanish Armada, Cortez and the Indian Mutiny, and a film about Martians.
 None of these were made.
 Instead, he made The Long Duel (1967) in India for Rank with Yul Brynner, then The Biggest Bundle of Them All (1968) for MGM in Italy.

 This was followed by Monte Carlo or Bust (1969) for Paramount Pictures, which Annakin produced and directed from his own script and story.
-It was an attempt to replicate the success of Those Magnificent Men',' but was not as well received.
+It was an attempt to replicate the success of Those Magnificent Men, but was not as well received.

 Annakin continued to travel widely with his films: The Call of the Wild (1972) was shot in Finland, with Charlton Heston; Paper Tiger (1975), with David Niven in Malaysia.

 Hollywood

 Thanks to the money made from his films, Annakin moved to the south of France with his family.
 In 1978, Annakin left France and moved to Los Angeles.
-According to his autobiography, this was due to running foul of criminals while attempting to get funding for a new project, who threatened his family.
+According to his autobiography, this was due to running afoul of criminals while attempting to get funding for a new project, who threatened his family.

 There he made a series of films for TV: Murder at the Mardi Gras (1978), The Pirate (1978) from a novel by Harold Robbins and Institute for Revenge (1979).
 He wouldn't stay only in America, as he travelled to Europe for The Fifth Musketeer (1979).
 Cheaper to Keep Her (1981) and then Australia for the musical The Pirate Movie (1982).
 Annakin's last completed film was The New Adventures of Pippi Longstocking (1988) which he directed, produced and co wrote.

 Annakin would continue to work on more screenplays, as well as attempt to develop a new film about Amelia Earhardt called Redwing.
-His 1992 project, the historical drama Genghis Khan was not completed, as the company financing it went bust."
+His 1992 project, the historical drama Genghis Khan was not completed, as the company financing it went bust.